flori/ollama-ruby/README.md

   -c CHAT        a saved chat conversation to load
-  -C COLLECTION  name of the collection used in this conversation -D DOCUMENT    load document and add to collection (multiple) -d             use markdown to display the chat messages -v             use voice output
+  -C COLLECTION  name of the collection used in this conversation -D DOCUMENT    load document and add to collection (multiple) -v             use voice output
   -h             this help
 ```